JoseDeFreitas/wikipedia-edits-chart/README.md

 <img alt="WikipediaEditsChart example in light mode" src="https://user-images.githubusercontent.com/37962411/197352254-ced67731-235d-4a14-9bbc-97e0f85f6774.png" title="In light mode" height="420"/>
 <img alt="WikipediaEditsChart example in dark mode" src="https://user-images.githubusercontent.com/37962411/197353347-404a9148-8ac0-452c-8276-e14cc5109f38.png" title="In dark mode" height="409"/>

+*You can hover over each day to see the amount of edits in that day*.

 ## Usage